Map It Anywhere (MIA): Empowering Bird's Eye View Mapping using Large-scale Public Data: Conclusion

 \begin{ack} The work is funded by National Institute of Advanced Industrial Science and Technology (AIST), Army Research Lab (ARL) awards W911NF2320007 and W911NF1820218 and W911NF20S0005, Defence Science and Technology Agency (DSTA).
 Omar Alama is partially funded by King Abdulaziz University.
 This work used Bridges-2 at PSC through allocation \textit{cis220039p} from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program which is supported by NSF grants \#2138259, \#2138286, \#2138307, \#2137603, and \#213296.

 We thank Mihir Sharma for his work on related research curation and exploration into potential extensions involving terrain height extraction.
 We thank Mononito Goswami for invaluable discussions on paper organization, framing, experimental design, and project feedback.
-Additionally, we appreciate David Fan, Simon Stepputtis, and Yaqi Xie for their insightful feedback throughout the project.
+Additionally, we appreciate David Fan, Simon Stepputtis, and Yaqi Xie for their insightful feedback throughout the project.We are grateful to our reviewers for their constructive feedback.

 \end{ack}